DragonHPC/dragon-tutorials/jupyter/README.md

 directions](https://dragonhpc.github.io/dragon/doc/_build/html/uses/jupyter.html)
 to see how to set up a tunnel to the compute node where the server is running.

-If you need a more polished deployment of Jupyter, we at HPE can help with that!
-We have already done this as a prototype and can help you build an on-prem solution.
-You can reach out to us on our [slack channel](http://dragonhpc.slack.com) via one of the channels or via a direct message.
-We are happy to help!

 ## A Cluster without a Workload Manager

 Otherwise, if you have a cluster without a workload manager you will want to do